git/git.github.io/rev_news/drafts/edition-86.md

   Free for, among others, personal use and educational institutions.
   If only it's marketing was less <abbr title="Fear, uncertainty, and doubt">FUD</abbr>-ish _("Git [...] can easily destroy days of work in just seconds and requires thousands of keyboard commands and parameters")_...
++ [Git for Professionals – Free Version Control Course])https://www.freecodecamp.org/news/git-for-professionals/)
+  FreeCode camp intro with follow-on more 'Advanced Git Tutorial' sessions, all on YouTube.
+Plenty of useful tidbits.

 ## Credits